 7. How do I register with Accessibility Services?

-For detailed information, please review the RCC website or Etrieve Central for directions and forms.
+For detailed information, please review the RCC website under Counseling Services >Accessibility Services.
+Information can also be found on Etrieve Central along with directions and forms.

 8. What does the term "documentation" mean?
-Does documentation mean that you need my medical records?